luop0812/HPRC_IntroHPC/_episodes/13-modules.md

 install dependencies, compile, then start using our software.

 ### Getting Started
 Before installing your software, you should first prepare a place for it to live.
-We recommend the following directory structure, which you should create in the top-level of your home directory:
+We recommend the following directory structure, which you should create in the top-level of your scratch directory:

 ```
     local